Battery maintenance guide for Perth homes

-Unlike older lead-acid batteries, lithium batteries (both LFP and NMC) require virtually no regular maintenance.
-There's no water to top up, no terminals to clean, and no equalization charges needed.
-However, proper monitoring and environmental management can significantly extend battery life.
+Unlike older lead-acid batteries, lithium batteries (LFP and NMC) need almost no regular maintenance.
+There's no water to top up, no terminals to clean, and no equalisation charges.
+Monitoring and a sensible install location still matter, and both extend battery life.

 - Optimal temperature: 15-25°C